-- Your application is only complete when we have received your complete electronic application via the online portal and reference by post.
+- Your application is only complete when we have received your complete electronic application via the online portal.

 - The video below explains how to navigate the online portal.

-- If you seek technical support with the online portal, please e-mail portal(at)daad.de.
+- If you seek technical support with the online portal, please e-mail email@example.com.

 - Incomplete applications cannot be processed.